 Email marketing is big business and produces the best ROI for any online marketing channel.

-This post examines two of the more popular ones – ConvertKit and ActiveCampaign.
-We’ll take a look at their strengths and weaknesses to determine which one you should choose to manage your email campaigns.
+This post examines both ConvertKit and ActiveCampaign.
+We’ll look at their strengths and weaknesses to determine which one you should choose to manage your email campaigns.

 Let’s start by looking at the background of both companies.

 ConvertKit was created by blogging entrepreneur Nathan Barry after he felt that existing email management systems (EMS) on the market were not suited to his needs.

 Barry’s initial aim was to create software that made the process of building landing pages and attracting email subscribers easy.
 The philosophy for ConvertKit is usability with modern design.

 Launched on a bootstrap budget, ConvertKit came to market in 2013.
 Over the subsequent years, new features were added, like automation and analytics.

 And while the design has been refreshed, it stays true to the usability concept, though some argue this comes at a cost to the features.